- What Is Self-Care & Why Is It So Vital For Your Wellbeing? – 12 Easy Ways to Get Started

 It’s not uncommon for you to experience an emotional and physical vacuum.

 For many women, this can lead to a lack of purpose, direction, and self-worth.
-It’s not uncommon to go through a period of losing interest in ourselves, not bothering to make the effort to feel special.
-It’s a form of midlife crisis and can result in depression.
+It’s not unusual to go through a period of losing interest in ourselves, not bothering to make the effort to feel special.

 Also, at this stage of our life, we may be in a situation where we have elderly parents who need our care.
 This can lead to a feeling of helplessness as we watch them age, and cope with becoming more aware of our own mortality.